mggg-states/PA-shapefiles/README.md

 This shapefile was processed by MGGG staff and members of the Voting Rights Data Institute.
-The Voting Rights Data Institute (VRDI) was a 2018 summer intensive sponsored by the Metric Geometry and Gerrymandering Group (MGGG) at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.
+The Voting Rights Data Institute (VRDI) was a 2018 summer intensive sponsored by the Metric Geometry and Gerrymandering Group (MGGG) at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathan M. Tisch College of Civic Life at Tufts.

 ## Sources
 The 2011 voting tabulation district (VTD) and 2010 census block shapefiles were obtained from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
 Block level demographic data for the 2010 Decennial Census were retrieved using the [Census API](https://api.census.gov/data/2010/dec/sf1).
 Election data was compiled at the precinct level by a private individual.